The GLP-1 Grocery List: Foods That Support Appetite, Energy & Long-Term Success

 Nut butters

-Pantry & Convenience Foods (Because Real Life)
+Pantry & Convenience Foods (because real life exists)

 Protein powder (whey or plant-based)